Mandatory Orientation For Newly Admitted International Students

 CSN's Student Health Plan is an affordable health insurance plan tailored to meet the health care needs of CSN international students.
 It features year-round, world-wide coverage.
 This means students can receive medical care whenever they are sick or injured for just $1,236.67 per year.

 Health Insurance Waiver Policy & Procedure: Students must enroll in CSN's approved health insurance plan or demonstrate that they are covered by a health insurance plan that is equal to or better than the plan offered at CSN.
-To waive CSN's health care coverage, the student must provide the following evidence at the start of each semester.
+To waive CSN's health care coverage, contact the International Center for further information.

 SPECIAL NOTE: All international students on an F-1 visa are required to have health insurance coverage and will only be allowed to register for courses after they have purchased insurance.